Ants Marching

 "Ants Marching" is a song by American rock group Dave Matthews Band.
-It was released in September 1995 as the second single from their debut studio album Under the Table and Dreaming.
+It was released in September 1995 as the second single from their debut studio album Under the Table and Dreaming (1994).
 It reached #18 on the Billboard Alternative chart and on the Mainstream Rock chart as well.
 The song was considered a successful hit single.
-A different recording of it was included on their prior album Remember Two Things.
+A different recording of it was included on their prior album Remember Two Things (1993).
 This version was slightly longer, clocking in at 6:08.
-Dave Matthews wrote the music and lyrics prior to its first performance in 1991.
+Dave Matthews wrote the music and lyrics in 1991.